Tom Sachs: Knolling

 The elements of this Print Gocco system have been arranged in a knolled manner.

 The term knolling was first used in 1987 by Andrew Kromelow, a janitor at Frank Gehry's furniture fabrication shop.
 At the time, Gehry was designing chairs for Knoll, a company known for Florence Knoll's angular furniture.
 Kromelow would arrange any displaced tools at right angles on all surfaces, and called this routine knolling, in that the tools were arranged in right angles—similar to Knoll furniture.
 The result was an organized surface that allowed the user to see all objects at once.

 Sachs spent two years in Gehry's shop as a fabricator and adopted use of the term from Kromelow.
 Knolling is now integral to his process.
-Sachs adopted the phrase "Always be Knolling" (abbreviated as ABK) as a mantra for his studio (in direct reference to Blake's famous "Always be Closing" in Glengarry Glen Ross), which he expands on in his 2009 studio manual, 10 Bullets:
+Sachs adopted the phrase "Always be Knolling" (abbreviated as ABK) as a mantra for his studio (in direct reference to Blake's "Always be Closing" in Glengarry Glen Ross), which he expands on in his 2009 studio manual, 10 Bullets: